harshkakashaniya/beginner_tutorials/README.md

 ```
 cd ~/catkin_ws
 source devel/setup.bash
-roslaunch beginner_tutorials two_nodes.launch Frequency:=<Frequency value to be passed>
+roslaunch beginner_tutorials two_nodes.launch Frequency:=30
 ```
+<Frequency value to be passed>=30 in this case we can change it.
 Note: Without argument it will give Error

 ## Service File
 This service is made to change string which is printed by talker.
-So make this service

 To check service names available
 ```
 rosservice list
 ```
-If everything is fine you will see
+If everything is fine you will see as one of the service as
 ```
 /change_string
 ```
-as one of the service

 To run the service
 ```
 cd ~/catkin_ws